abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Task:** Write the other part of the isomorphism.

-Monoid elements as functions
+Monoid elements as functions/permutations
 ---

 Let's take a step back and examine the groups/monoids that we covered so far in the light of what we learned.
 We started off by representing group operation as a function from pairs.
-For example, the operation of a symmetric group,(let's take $Z3$ as an example) are actions that converts two rotations to another another rotation.
+For example, the operation of a symmetric group,(let's take $Z_3$ as an example) are actions that converts two rotations to another another rotation.

 ![The group of rotations in a triangle - group notation](symmetry_rotation_actions.svg)

 Using currying, we can represent the elements of a given group/monoid as functions by uniting them to the group operation, and the group operation itself - as functional composition.
-For example, the 3 elements of $Z3$ can be seen as 3 bijective (invertable) functions from a set of 3 elements to itself (in group-theoretic context, these kinds of functions are called *permutations*, by the way.)
+For example, the 3 elements of $Z_3$ can be seen as 3 bijective (invertable) functions from a set of 3 elements to itself (in group-theoretic context, these kinds of functions are called *permutations*, by the way.)

 ![The group of rotations in a triangle - set notation](symmetry_rotation_functions.svg)